kinwo/deeprl-tennis-competition/README.md

 The DDPG agent is implemented in Python 3 using PyTorch.

+The provided model weights is trained in AWS EC2 p2.xlarge GPU instance in about 1 hr 15 mins.

 ### Environment
 The 3D environment contains 2 tennis agents who can move forward, backward or jump.